Emurasoft/emurasoft.github.io/en/dlg/configurations/index.md

 ## Select button

-Set the selected item as the current configuration, and close the dialog box.
+Sets the selected item as the current configuration, and closes the dialog box.

 ## Close button